-of the Code and/or Section 10159.2(a) of the Code in conjunction with Section 10177(d) of the Code.
+The above acts and/or omissions of Respondent COLE constitute grounds for disciplinary action under the provisions of Section 10177(h) of the Code and/or Section 10159.2 of the Code in conjunction with Section 10177(d) of the Code.

-WHEREFORE, Complainant prays that a hearing be conducted on the allegations of this Accusation and that upon proof thereof a decision be rendered imposing disciplinary action against all licenses and license rights of Respondent under the Real Estate Law (Part 1 of Division 4 of the Business and Professions Code) and for such other and further relief as may be proper under other applicable provisions of law.
+WHEREFORE, Complainant prays that a hearing be conducted on the allegations of this Accusation and that upon proof thereof a decision be rendered imposing disciplinary action against all licenses and license rights of Respondents under the Real Estate Law (Part 1 of Division 4 of the Business and Professions Code), and for such other and further relief as may be proper under other provisions of law.